mileistone/study_resources/modeling/supervised_learning/3d/temporal_action_recognition/README.md

       - a dropout of 0.5
   - testing
     - three-crop testing refers to three random crops of size 256×256 from the original frames, which are resized firstly to have 256 pixels in their shorter sides
-    - ten-crop testing basically follows the procedure of [31], which extracts 5 crops of size 224×224 and flips these crops
+    - ten-crop testing, which extracts 5 crops of size 224×224 and flips these crops
     - uniformly sample 10 clips of the whole video and average the softmax probabilities of all clips as the final prediction
 - [2012.06567] [A Comprehensive Study of Deep Video Action Recognition](https://arxiv.org/abs/2012.06567)